Ben Turpin

 Bernard "Ben" Turpin (September 19, 1869 – July 1, 1940) was an American comedian and actor, best remembered for his work in silent films.
 His trademarks were his cross-eyed appearance and adeptness at vigorous physical comedy.
 A sometime vaudeville performer, he was "discovered" for film while working as the janitor for Essanay Studios in Chicago.
-Turpin went on to work with notable performers such as Charlie Chaplin and Laurel and Hardy, and was a part of the Mack Sennett studio team.
-He is believed to have been the first filmed "victim" of the pie in the face gag.
-When sound came to films, Turpin chose to retire, having invested profitably in real estate, although he did do occasional cameos.
+Turpin went on to work with notable performers such as Charlie Chaplin, W.C Fields, Wheeler and Woolsey, and Laurel and Hardy.
+He also became a part of the Mack Sennett studio team.
+He is believed to have been the first filmed "victim" of the pie in the face gag, in "Mr Flip"(1909).
+When sound came to films in 1929, Turpin, who had invested profitably in real estate, chose to retire, although he continued to make occasional cameo appearances.